Silhouette of a woman standing in front of a glowing scale

 • 30 or above – obese

-Generally speaking, a BMI between 18.5 and 24.9 is the ideal range for reducing the risk of NAFLD and NASH.
+Generally, a BMI between 18.5 and 24.9 is considered the ideal range for reducing the risk of NAFLD and NASH.
 However, it is not just about the number.
-It is important to maintain a healthy balance of muscle and fat.1
+It is also important to maintain a healthy balance of muscle and fat.1

-In diagnosing NAFLD and NASH, doctors take many things into account.
-They use BMI as well as other health indicators to get a comprehensive view of liver health.
+When diagnosing NAFLD and NASH, doctors take many factors into account.
+They use your BMI as well as other health indicators to get a comprehensive view of your liver health.
 Other health indicators may include:1,2,5

 • Waist circumference